-Research the best interest rate
+1. Research the best interest rate

 But in most cases, banks can decrease the interest rate if the EMIs are paid properly on time.
 Moreover, if the loan is repaid without default, you can evade higher interest rates.

 Since defaults are pretty common, lenders insist on collateral for education loans.
 It is crucial to be aware of collateral before applying for an education loan.

-Co-Borrower or guarantor
+3. Co-borrower or guarantor

 If you are about to retire while applying for an education loan, the lender won’t consider you as a guarantor.
 Moreover, you have to incur higher interest rates in the absence of a guarantor.

-Importance of margin money
+4. Importance of margin money

 You should check how much the lender will fund and how much you need to pay as a down payment.
 However, this requirement varies based on the lender, loan amount, and place where your child will study.

 For instance, PSU banks usually charge a 5% margin for loans above Rs.
 4 lakhs.
 On the other hand, they will charge a 15% margin money for studies abroad.

-Select the right bank
+5. Select the right bank

 Furthermore, the bank should offer you competitive interest rates so that your child finds it easy to repay the loan.
 It is usually recommended to select a lender that offers you the best loan terms rather than finance.

 You should also check if you can pay EMIs in advance or make part payments towards the loan.
 It is imperative to learn about all the service charges that are applicable to your education loan.

-Plan for repayment
+6. Plan for repayment

 Budgeting is always an important part of the repayment of the education loan.
 Once your child starts earning, they need to strategize to pay back the loan.

-Look for tax benefits
+7. Look for tax benefits

 However, you should apply for this loan from a gazetted financial institution or an Indian-scheduled bank.
 However, these deductions are available only for the initial assessment years and seven years after.

-Apply for the loan in installments
+8. Apply for the loan in installments

 Since you have to pay tuition fees every 6 months, then try to ask for a disbursement plan that helps you reduce the interest and pay your bills on time.
-Interest accumulated will be fewer when you apply for the loan in installments.
+Interest accumulated will be less when you apply for the loan in installments.